ELIXIR-IIB-training/docker-advanced-course/README.md

 9.00  Dockerizing an application (part 2).
 10.30 Coffee break
-11.00 Deploying with a private `registry`.
+11.00 Deploying with a private `registry`
 12.30 Lunch
 13.30 Docker and singularity
 15.00 Coffee break